Nandor206/jinx/README.md

 ## Simple web server in Rust
 I started this project as a web application, then got bored and continued it as a Nginx copy.
+It's made for web development mainly, but works for hosting too (I use it for my own website).
 Don't expect too much from it, but it does the very basic stuff.
 You can host multiple pages, you can log the things it does, etc. Really basic stuff.
 I hope it will get better by the time.
 Seems like a really good project.
 I hate the fact, that I don't know much about Rust yet, so I'm using ChatGPT here and there.
 I cannot take responsibility for anything.